anav5704/Supabase-CRUD/readme.md

 ![hero](https://github.com/anav5704/Supabase-CRUD/blob/main/docs/supa-smoothies.png)

-Ths is a very simple website where you can perform CRUD operations on "smoothies".
-It was my first time tyying out Supabase and it was amazing.
+This is a simple website where you can perform CRUD operations on "smoothies".
+It was my first time trying out Supabase and it was amazing.
 Days better than Firebase.
 Both of these are backends as a service - the whole backend is outsourced.

-## Technologeis Used
+## Technologies Used
 - React JS
 - TailwindCSS
 - Supabase

-## Geting Started
+## Getting Started

 First fork and clone the repo.
 First run ```npm install``` to download all the dependencies.
 Now, set up your environmental variables.
 Make a ```.env``` file in the root of your project with the following variables(these are from your Supabase project):